Curve Point Distribution by Simpson Rule

 Pell Equation

 C++.
-This is the Problem 66 from Project Euler.
+This is the problem 66 from Project Euler.
 Question: Consider quadratic Diophantine equations of the form: x2 – Dy2 = 1 For example, when D=13, the minimal solution in x is 6492 – 13×1802 = 1.
-It can be assumed that there are […]
+It can be assumed that there […]

 Pentagonal Numbers

 C++.
-This is the Problem 44 from Project Euler.
+This is the problem 44 from Project Euler.
 Question: Pentagonal numbers are generated by the formula, Pn=n(3n−1)/2.
 The first ten pentagonal numbers are: 1, 5, 12, 22, 35, 51, 70, 92, 117, 145, … It […]